-Multiple sclerosis study reveals how killer T cells learn to recognize nerve fiber insulatorsJanuary 11th, 2013 in Immunology /
+Multiple sclerosis study reveals how killer T cells learn to recognize nerve fiber insulatorsJanuary 11th, 2013 by Leila Gray in Immunology /

 A micrograph of a killer T cell, a white blood cell that destroys germs or cancers, but that can sometimes attack the body’s own normal cells.
 Credit: National Cancer Institute

 (Medical Xpress)—Misguided killer T cells may be the missing link in sustained tissue damage in the brains and spines of people with multiple sclerosis, findings from the University of Washington reveal.
 Cytoxic T cells, also known as CD8+ T cells, are white blood cells that normally are in the body's arsenal to fight disease.

 Multiple sclerosis is characterized by inflamed lesions that damage the insulation surrounding nerve fibers and destroy the axons, electrical impulse conductors that look like long, branching projections.
 Affected nerves fail to transmit signals effectively.

 Intriguingly, the UW study, published this week in Nature Immunology, also raises the possibility that misdirected killer T cells might at other times act protectively and not add to lesion formation.
 Instead they might retaliate against the cells that tried to make them mistake the wrappings around nerve endings as dangerous.